githubIEP/worldriskpollr/cran-comments.md

                 user system elapsed
 dot-wrp_check 126.82   3.14  130.62

 - The reason this NOTE kept on occurring was that the functions downloaded AND processed the data all at once.
-I know have the preprocessed data available on Github in the package's data-raw folder.
+I now have the preprocessed data available on Github in the package's data-raw folder.
 This significantly reduces processing time and passes the <5 sec criteria on all systems.
 I thank you for your patience, this is the first submission to CRAN so took me a few days to understand the criteria and then find the most efficient ways of meeting them.